hahoyer/HWClassLibrary.cs/src/hw.UnitTest/hw.UnitTest.md

   - without parameters and return values
 - include at least `Assembly.GetExecutingAssembly().RunTests()` in Main-function of your test-executable

-With default configuration when executed it will create and update a file that contains the prograss of the testrun.
+With default configuration when executed it will create and update a file that contains the progress of the testrun.
 The file is named `Test.HW.config` and is located at working directory of test run.
 It is also used as input for subsequent runs by not re-running successful tests.
 To completely rerun all tests just delete it.